awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Creating a Job Posting Site using Amazon Redshift and Amazon Translation Services** - A tutorial that discusses how to create a web application that uses the Redshift Data Client API and the Amazon Translate Service to display job listing data.
 In this tutorial, the Spring Framework along with AWS SDK for Java API V2 is used to create the application.

++ **Creating a Spring Boot Application that has publish/subscription functionality** - A tutorial that discusses how to create a web application that has subscription and publish functionality.
+In this tutorial, the Spring Framework along with AWS SDK for Simple Notification Service Java API V2 is used to create the application.

 AWS service examples
 --------------------